 ISAs could be your retirement superheroes

-Alongside the standard ISA, the government has introduced the Lifetime or LISA.
-If you are between the ages of 18 and 40 the government will add to your contributions with an extra 25% tax free.
-It’s basically a bonus equivalent to standard rate tax of 20% on a pension.
-There are a few catches, however.
-You can only invest up to £4,000 a year (equivalent to £5,000 with the bonus); it’s included in your total £20,000 annual ISA allowance; and you can only use the money as part of the deposit on your first home or you have to leave it until you’re 60 years old.
+There’s also the Lifetime ISA or LISA.
+If you are between the ages of 18 and 40 the government will top up your contributions with an extra 25% tax free.
+It’s basically a bonus equivalent to the 20% standard rate tax rebate on a pension contribution.
+There are a few catches, however:

-• You could take money just from your ISAs in the early years of your retirement and draw on your pension later.
+- You could take money just from your ISAs in the early years of your retirement and draw on your pension later.
 This leaves your pension savings invested for longer with the potential for improved income down the line.
 If you want to stop working completely before the age of 55, your ISAs and general investment accounts (GIAs) will have to cover almost all your needs.
 With recent reductions in capital gains and dividend income allowances, GIAs offer few opportunities to provide tax-efficient income.

 Don’t forget inflation